krishnakantyadav0728/linux/firewall services.md

-**Linux Firewall**
+#Linux Firewall#
 ===============
-# What is a firewall
+## What is a firewall

-A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on the rules defined
+A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on the rules defined.

-basically used to determine and block untrusted network to access out system
+basically used to determine and block untrusted network to access out system.

-types of firewall
+Types of firewall

-1.software based
++ software based
-running on operating system
+running on operating system.

-2.hardware based
++ hardware based
-A dedicated appliance with firewall software between two different networks (mostly used by network team)
+A dedicated appliance with firewall software between two different networks (mostly used by network team).

 ==============
 Tools on linux for managing firewall